 Universal Credit is claimed online.
 The UK Government is currently looking at Universal Credit and therefore this advice may change.

 Are teachers and practitioners expected to go to school if they are not at risk but have a dependent who is?
 Will they still be paid and able to work from home?

 If teachers or other staff members have caring responsibilities/dependents and are unable to go to work, they should speak with their employer and agree reasonable arrangements for homeworking.
 Teachers unable to attend work will be paid as normal.

-Any member of staff who falls into the shielding category or those who fall into the stringent social distancing categories should not be expected to work in either a school or hub.
+Any member of staff who falls into the shielding category should not be expected to work in either a school or hub.

 Where a member of staff lives with someone who is vulnerable, we would expect employers to take account of this.
 In doing so, they should consider the severity of the individual case and the expected levels of attendance.

 Are teachers and support staff to be tested as they are frontline staff?